Rebutia fiebrigii [ray-BEW-tee-uh, fi-BREE-gil] is an interesting little flowering cactus. This South American plant belongs to the genus Rebutia.

 Grow the plant in a cactus mix or use potting soil combined with perlite or pumice.

-If the soil does not drain well, add a layer of charcoal or gravel to the bottom of the pot.
+If the soil does not drain well, add a charcoal or gravel layer to the pot’s bottom.

 Transplant the plant if it outgrows its current pot.